BOYS BASKETBALL: Detroit Westside Christian on the prowl, making a name for itself on local prep hoops landscape |

 Seals is no doubt spectacular, but Westside Christian is far from a one-man team.

 Lightning-quick junior point guard D’Juan (Happy) Williams is the Warriors second-best player and extremely dangerous in his own right.
 He is equally adept at pushing tempo and dissecting defenses in the half-court set.

 Senior forward Tomial Gary and junior center Charles Brooks, both 6-foot-6 and aggressive attacking the basket, line-up alongside Seals in the Warriors’ frontcourt.
 Junior sparkplug guard Derrick Brocks, a pesky defender and emotional leader on the court, rounds out Westside Christian’s starting five.

 Coming off the bench for the Warriors are guards Jurgen Pirgu, Justin Green and Jeremy Lee and forwards Terryn Wheeler, William Johnson and Terrez Garrett.

-Pirgu is from Albania and deadly long-distance shooter.
+Pirgu is Albanian and a deadly long-distance shooter.

 The Warriors return their entire rotation from last year.
 As a sophomore in 2011, Seals started for Westside Christian's final four team.

 “We have high expectations around here this year and I think we have the kind of talent that we can live up to them,” Boler said.

 Boler is in his fourth year roaming the sidelines for Westside Christian.